 Embrace Natural Light in Your Home When Remodeling with Talmadge Construction

 The style, size and configuration of windows let you embrace natural light and sightlines while adding dramatic flair to your home.
 When you’re considering remodeling talk to us about the possibilities, and view our portfolio for inspiration.

 Here at Talmadge Construction, we want to preserve Santa Cruz County homes and remodel them to fit your family’s current needs.
-We’ve been doing it for nearly 40 years.
+We’ve been doing it for 40 years.

 Talmadge places its reputation for integrity at the center of everything we do, advocating for homeowners because they deserve a remodel that makes life easier.
 You are our neighbors and fellow business owners.

 We place equal importance on contributing to the growth of our community, especially in the area of education.
 We believe that improving people’s lives at home and through education translates to a better society.
 When you remodel with Talmadge, you directly contribute to supporting education in your local community.